Linganore Counseling and Wellness LLC

 Michelle@linganorecandw.com

-Michelle is a graduate counseling intern at Linganore Counseling and Wellness.
+Michelle is a licensed graduate counselor at Linganore Counseling and Wellness.
 Michelle believes in creating a warm and accepting environment for therapeutic work that flexes to the needs of the individual, couple, or family.
-She is interested in working with individuals across the
+She is interested in working with individuals across the lifespan, from childhood to later life.
+Michelle utilizes an eclectic approach to therapy with a person-centered focus and an interest in solution-focused therapy and internal family systems therapy.

 Michelle@linganorecandw.com